 I caught a glimpse of it before it was finished in late summer 2019, but it was taking shape just enough to know it would be pure perfection upon its completion.

-A seasoned visitor to Staunton, Virginia was on our Historic Architecture Tour.
-She hit the nail on the head when she lovingly joked that the architecture in downtown Staunton feels as if a bit of every European city was meshed into one area.
-Or even one street, on West Beverley.
+A seasoned visitor to Staunton, Virginia, was on our Historic Architecture Tour.
+She hit the nail on the head when she lovingly joked that the architecture in downtown Staunton feels as if a bit of every European city meshed into one area.
+Or even one street on West Beverley.

 The Suntrust Bank building, formally National Valley Bank, stands out as a singular building among the rest.
 It was designed in the Beaux-Arts style and has a picturesque carved facade made of limestone.

 Two dates reveal themselves in medallions between the left and right columns of the center door: one says 1865 and the other 1903.
 National Valley Bank was chartered immediately following the Civil War, which ended in April 1865.
 1903 was the year the bank was constructed as per designs by T.J.
 Collins in 1903.

 If you have a chance to peek inside the building it has an incredibly impressive stained glass ceiling.
 The creation measures 34 feet long and 10 feet wide, looking down on pedestrians below and up to the sky above.

 Photos of the front of the building, alone, are worthy of a picture frame.
 But I can clearly envision photographing a person on the sidewalk in front of it, or even a couple in love.

 If you're looking to take pictures of a photo-worthy spot in Staunton, VA, that has withstood the test of time look no further than 26 E. Beverley Street.
 It's where the quaint coffee shop, “The Pampered Palate Cafe” currently is.